Intera/jquery.stepper/readme.md

 });
 ```

-An example stepper container HTML-structure using CSS-classes (not required):
+An example stepper container HTML-structure using CSS-classes:

 ```css
   div#mywizard